First Presbyterian Church of Newtown: Relocation and later history

-Design
+Architecture

 The church complex is oriented northeast to southwest along the southeastern side of 54th Avenue between Seabury Street and Queens Boulevard.
 The main facade of the church faces Queens Boulevard to the northeast, outside the entrance to the New York City Subway's Grand Avenue–Newtown station.
 The manse, a 2 1/2-story frame residence, faces Seabury Street to the southwest.
 A parish hall is at the church's rear, facing southwest.

 Church

 The present church building was designed by Frank A. Collins and built in 1895.
 It was intended as a replica of Cherry Valley, New York's English Gothic style Presbyterian Church.
 The church building is a stone structure measuring 86 by 102 ft.
 It has a facade of gray granite with specks of ashlar, as well as brick.
 There are quoins made of brownstone on all of the building's corners, as well as a string course between the windows of the northwestern facade (which faces 54th Avenue).